 With the shift toward customer-centric marketing, product bundles have emerged as an effective tool to drive sales and improve customer satisfaction.
 Businesses increase their average order value and inventory turnover while customers enjoy the benefits of a curated selection at a better price point.

-- Product bundling is a strategy where multiple products or services are grouped together and sold as one unit at a discounted price.
+• Product bundling is a strategy where multiple products or services are grouped together and sold as one unit at a discounted price.
 This aims to enhance the purchase value and customer convenience.
+It is crucial to select appropriate bundled products to ensure the bundle meets specific goals and does not overwhelm customers.

 Product Combo Deals Explained